There is an overabundance of binoculars available out in the market today, which makes it even more confusing for us to choose, which one to go for.

-The binocular comes in two designs, an individual eyepiece focus or with a central focus.
+The binocular comes in two designs, an individual eyepiece focus or a central focus.

-For medium to a long-range distance of observing a target at yards, individual focus binocular yield exceptional results.
+For medium to long-range distances of observing a target at yards, individual focus binoculars yield exceptional results.

 However, for central focus, the ideal distance to observe a target is 30 yards or less.